RenderKit/ospray/doc/api.md

 As the given running task runs (as tracked by the `OSPFuture`), applications can query a boolean [0,1] result if the passed event has been completed.

+Applications can query how long an async task ran with

+    float ospGetTaskDuration(OSPFuture);

+This returns the wall clock execution time of the task in seconds.
+If the task is still running, this will block until the task is completed.
+This is useful for applications to query exactly how long an asynchronous task executed without the overhead of measuring both task execution + synchronization by the calling application.

 ### Asynchronously Rendering and ospCommit()